Dragon Pulse Ampharos: A comprehensive meta analysis

 Dragon Pulse, a Dragon type charge move, has just been confirmed as the exclusive move that Ampharos will be able to learn during Community Day.
 It is a 2-bar charge move with 90 base power and a cooldown of 3.6 seconds.
-The Table below shows Ampharos’ base stats and Max CP in the game.
+The purpose of this article will be to analyze Ampharos’ place in the current metagame and whether or not the new exclusive move will make it shine.

 Electric type Overview

 The Electric type is one of the most useful types in the current metagame, mainly due to the abundance of good Water types that it can counter.
-Ampharos is not a bad Pokémon overall, but there are other options such as Raikou or Zapdos that perform significantly better due to their better movesets or due to their better stats.

 Electric type attackers